 JF1528: How To Perform An In-Depth Analysis Of Your Apartment Syndication Market Part 2 of 2 | Syndication School with Theo Hicks

-Now that you know The 3 Immutable Laws of Real Estate Investing and have done the 5 step property analysis exercise from part one yesterday, it’s time to learn 7 new strategies to implement that will dig even deeper and give you an even better understanding of the target market, down to the street level.
+Now that you know The 3 Immutable Laws of Real Estate Investing and have done the five-step property analysis exercise from part one yesterday, it’s time to learn seven new target market analysis strategies to implement that will dig even deeper and give you an even better understanding of the target market, down to the street level.

 Best Ever Tweet:

 All of the data you gathered for the MSA and city, don’t really apply to the neighborhoods and streets

 Free Document for This Episode: